by Camryn Rhys

 For any romance, the ending is up, right?
-The man and woman wind up together.
+Two lovers get together.

 So for a big journey, the hero or heroine should be alone and unloved on page 1.

 And if we’re doing a foodie-romance, the end has the hero or heroine eating delicious food with a yummy love affair cooking on the front burner.
-Let’s think of the biggest possible journey: if the end is her being in control, in love and in touch with all her senses, then Page 1 should start with her being submissive to a fault, out of control and out of touch with her senses.
+Let’s think of the biggest possible journey: if the end is her being in control, in love and in touch with all her senses, then Page 1 should start with her being alone, afraid and out of touch with her senses.

 So: I’d like to see this Lexi change and learn and grow.
 Is this a flat character that goes on a series of romps, or is there a real journey?
 Page one is where that journey starts.